rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | dr-d11p16v3-tp   |
 ```

-We will use the `VPC Subscription` template for our new Kubernetes VDC.
+Use the existing `VPC Subscription` template to create our **Kubernetes** VDC.

 ```bash
 $ vca vdc create --vdc Kubernetes --template 'VPC Subscription'
 ```

-Now we can select the Kubernetes VDC using:
+Once the VDC is created we need to configure `vca` to use it:

 ```bash
 $ vca vdc use --vdc Kubernetes